humatic-ai/eldes-monitor/README.md

 # Start production server (port 3600)
 npm start

-# Or use the start script (handles PATH automatically)
+# Or use the PM2 manager script (recommended for production)
-./start.sh
+./pm2-manager.sh start    # Start with PM2
+# Or run directly without PM2 (for testing):
+./pm2-manager.sh run
 ```

 ### Production Management with PM2